AdiRavid/BCI4ALS-python/README.md

 ## plotting
 ___

-**TODO - understand if we need it and if so what, I don't think we need the plot_raw_data**

 * plot_epochs.py - we use this code to plot the average of epochs by class for a single fif file.
+  The script also plots average psd for each class as well as average eeg epoch.

 ## preprocessing
 ___

-**TODO - delete the file preprocessing.py we use the other one.**

-* preprocessing_pipeline.py - this class contains the preprocessing we perform on the raw data; filtering, segmentation, auto-reject, and feature extraction.
+* preprocessing_pipeline.py - this class contains the preprocessing we perform on the raw data: filtering(highpass/lowpass + notch), segmentation, auto-reject (with ica), baseline correction, laplacian and feature extraction.

 ## recorder
 ___